-14 Useful tips for webshops
+14 Useful Tips for Online Shops

-Webshops provide many companies with access to interesting new business opportunities, which can mean additional revenue for your company, allowing you to:
+Online shops provide many companies with access to interesting new business opportunities, which can mean additional revenue for your company, allowing you to:

-- supply an international market around the clock
+- supply an international market around the clock.

 E-commerce, however, does not run on its own; after all, customers are now used to large and elaborately implemented platforms such as Amazon.
-Read this article to find out exactly what tips we think you should consider when selecting, setting up or relaunching your web shop and how you can optimise your shop.
+Read this article to find out exactly what tips we think you should consider when selecting, setting up or relaunching your online shop and how you can optimise your shop.

-1. Address target groups and individuality
+1. Address Target Groups and Individuality

 From existing customers to first-time visitors, every customer is unique and wants to be treated as such.
 Include the option for customers to register and for corporate customers in particular, who have negotiated special conditions, to see their bargains after registration and not just the list prices.

-2. Utilize a modern, responsive design
+2. Utilize a Modern, Responsive Design

 - Customers who know exactly which products they want to order should use an article number search.
 In some industries, this search should also include other numbers, for example in the automotive industry a search for original part numbers (OE numbers) would be useful.
 Saving of shopping carts is also useful to speed up repeat orders - this saves searching again.
-For corporate customers, uploading several article numbers via EXCEL may also be helpful, as internal coordination is often still conducted via EXCEL.
+For corporate customers, uploading several article numbers via Excel may also be helpful, as internal coordination is often still conducted via Excel.

 - Users who know exactly what they want but do not yet know the appropriate article numbers should be able to limit their search using a good search structure and parameter filters.
 Product categories that refine their products step by step in a tree structure serve as a key search structure.
 Parameter filters should differ in the categories if you offer different product ranges (for example, a filter by pressure for valves and by shaft length for drills).
 If you want to offer numerous spare parts in your shop, then a search via the main products can be useful (e.g. search for the defective pump and there display and availability of the spare parts via an explosion drawing).
 In the case of vehicle parts, a search via manufacturers, models and vehicles is often relevant, since users are familiar with this from TecDoc-based systems (such as ANTEROS.tecdoc).
 In any case, it is important that the customer does not receive hundreds of search results, but can limit the number of results as required.